MultiQC/MultiQC/docs/autogenerated/preseq.md

 urls: ["http://smithlabresearch.org/software/preseq/"]
 summary: >
   Estimates library complexity, showing how many additional unique reads are sequenced for increasing total read count
-extra_description: >
+---

 A shallow curve indicates complexity saturation.
 The dashed line shows a perfectly complex library where total reads = unique reads.
----

 When `preseq lc_extrap` is run with the default parameters, the extrapolation points reach 10 billion molecules making the plot difficult to interpret in most scenarios.